1964 split in the Communist Party of India: An ailing general secretary

-Burcharest and Peking Conferences: 1960
+Bucharest and Peking Conferences: 1960

 In April 1960 the Chinese publication Red Flag published the article 'Long Live Leninism!', which sharply attacked CPSU in ideological terms.
-The tensions between CPC and CPSU further escalated in June 1960, as conferences were held in Peking and Bucharest.
+The tensions between CCP and CPSU further escalated in June 1960, as conferences were held in Peking and Bucharest.

 At the Bucharest Conference of Representatives of Communist and Workers Parties Khruschev called the Chinese actions in the Sino-Indian border conflict a 'stab in the back' against the communist movement in the 'Afro-Asian world'.
 CPI was represented at Bucharest by M. Basavapunnaiah and Gupta.
 The Indian delegation took a neutral stand in the Sino-Soviet dispute at the conference.
 By contrast Dange fully defended the Soviet party at the World Conference of the World Federation of Trade Unions held the same month in Peking.

 In September 1960, following Khruschev's statements in Bucharest, the CPI National Council issued a resolution stating that "China has lost the sympathy of millions of Indians in return for a few miles of worthless territory", whilst also including criticisms of Indian government postures.
 The resolution caused resentment among sections of the party - the West Bengal unit stated that National Council resolution appeased Indian chauvinism and the Punjab unit called for its withdrawal.